 Honorary Degree Recipients

 Throughout her career, Donna Robinson Esteves has been an educator, saleswoman, entrepreneur and philanthropist.
-Esteves received her Bachelor’s degree in English from Russell Sage College.
+Esteves received her bachelor’s degree in English from Russell Sage College.

 After starting a teaching career in the bayous of Lafitte, Louisiana, Esteves received her Master’s in Teaching from Tulane University, taught college and high school English for ten years, and was elected English department chair by her fellow teachers.

-Esteves went on to join Mary Kay Cosmetics where she rose to become a “top twenty” director in retail personal sales, placing her in the top one fifth of the top one percent of 13,000 directors nationwide.
+Esteves went on to join Mary Kay Cosmetics where she rose to become a “top 20” director in retail personal sales, placing her in the top one fifth of the top one percent of 13,000 directors nationwide.
 Esteves then founded her own lighting installation firm, Free Lighting Corp, hiring and training all-women installation crews.
-When she sold her company twelve years later, Free Lighting was the nation’s largest residential energy efficient lighting contractor with offices in four states.
+When she sold her company 12 years later, Free Lighting was the nation’s largest residential energy efficient lighting contractor with offices in four states.

 In 2002, Esteves turned to donating her time and the proceeds from the sale of her company to educational, cultural and women’s causes.
 Through her philanthropy and community service, she has donated and pledged more than $18 million to dozens of organizations and causes.
 The greatest beneficiary, by far, has been The Sage Colleges.
 In total, Esteves has donated and pledged a total of $14.9 million to Sage, with her largest individual donations benefiting Sage’s School of Education.
 The Sage Colleges has recognized these contributions in the naming of The Esteves Chemistry Labs, The Esteves Center for Innovation and Entrepreneurship, the Esteves Science Hall in Albany and the Esteves School of Education.